brentp/mosdepth/README.md

 [![Build Status](https://travis-ci.org/brentp/mosdepth.svg?branch=master)](https://travis-ci.org/brentp/mosdepth)

-`mosdepth` can:
+`mosdepth` can output:

-+ output per-base depth about twice as fast `samtools depth`--about 25 minutes of CPU time for a 30X genome.
++ per-base depth about 2x as fast `samtools depth`--about 25 minutes of CPU time for a 30X genome.
-+ output mean per-window depth given a window size--as would be used for CNV calling.
++ mean per-window depth given a window size--as would be used for CNV calling.
-+ output the mean per-region given a BED file of regions.
++ the mean per-region given a BED file of regions.
-+ create a distribution of proportion of bases covered at or above a given threshhold for each chromosome and genome-wide.
++ a distribution of proportion of bases covered at or above a given threshhold for each chromosome and genome-wide.

 when appropriate, the output files are bgzipped and indexed for ease of use.